kupababra/dwm-immortale/README.md

 - unpack dwm-immortale.tar, edit config.h and config.def.h
 - change fonts, and whatever you want to use dwm.
 - run $doas make clean install

-I don't remember if you'll need to install Nerd Fonts or Awesome Fonts, but I think so.
+I don't remember if you'll need to install:

+Nerd Fonts or Awesome Fonts, but I think so.

 Enjoy.